 The island is perhaps most famous for the Shikoku Henro, a Pilgrimage to 88 temples spread out all over the island.
 While traditionally undertaken by Buddhist pilgrims, western travelers increasingly take part in the Henro and Non-Buddhists are welcome to attempt the feat.

-Apart from the possibility of spiritual enlightenment, the pilgrimage gives you the opportunity to get to know diverse landscapes and beautiful architecture along its 1200 km (750 mi.) trail.
+Apart from the pursuit of spiritual enlightenment, the pilgrimage seems to be a great opportunity to get to know diverse landscapes and beautiful architecture along its 1200 km (750 mi.) trail.

 It sounds fantastic and is definitely on my personal bucket list.
-If you can’t spare the 50 to 60 days it takes to complete the Henro, you’ll still be able to see a few of the 88 temples during a shorter trip to the island.
+If you can’t spare the 50 to 60 days it takes to complete the Henro, you’ll still be able to see a few of the 88 temples during a shorter trip to the island (we checked out a couple).
 Shikoku has a lot to offer for pilgrims and non-pilgrims alike.

 There are plenty of visa-free countries, including the US, Canada, Australia and member states of the European Union.
-Check if you need a visa for Japan here.
+You can check if you need a visa for Japan here.

 Getting to Shikoku by Plane